brandur/redis-cell/README.md

 ## On Rust

 redis-cell is written in Rust and uses the language's FFI module to interact with [Redis' own module system][redis-modules].
-Rust makes a very good fit here because it doesn't need a GC or otherwise have any runtime of its own.
+Rust makes a very good fit here because it doesn't need a GC and is bootstrapped with only a tiny runtime.

 The author of this library is of the opinion that writing modules in Rust instead of C will convey similar performance characteristics, but result in an